 - high-voltage switchgear

 Legislation on F-gases introduces legal requirements for people in Northern Ireland working with F-gases in these areas of business.

 Effects of F-gas emissions

-F-gases are, in the short term, harmless to humans, animals and plants.
-However, in the long term, they have a very high Greenhouse Warming Potential (“GWP”), much higher than carbon dioxide, contributing to rising global temperatures.
+F-gases have a very high Greenhouse Warming Potential (“GWP”), much higher than carbon dioxide, and contribute to rising global temperatures.